 When your Earth element is balanced, you are able to draw what you need from life – to nurture not only yourself, but others in return.
 The Earth element is our like our mother giving us what we need when we need it, including some tough love now and again.
 The Earth element coordinates cyclic patterns in the body, such as breathing and eating, so that you are able to transform the foods you eat and the air you breathe into energy, immunity, warmth, and even creativity.

-We look to balance the Earth element through the Stomach and Spleen meridians.
+We look to balance the Earth element through the Spleen and Stomache meridians.
 The Stomach controls your intake and habits, and the Spleen your capacity for desire, which keeps us seeking out what we need to be well.
-This, in turn, ensures a healthy blood quality that nurtures the mind, body and spirit.
+This, in turn, ensures a healthy blood quality that nurtures the mind, body, and spirit.

 Think Earth, think nurturing, loving Mum.

-They say you should not let your heart rule your head, but according to Chinese Medicine, the Fire element – through your Heart and Small Intestine – represents how you feel about yourself and others.
-It gives you the ability to love and share the feelings of contentment with the world around you.
-The rising energy of Fire helps you decide who you want to be close with, when you want to be warm and open with others, and how to extract what is vital to life through from the foods you eat.
+They say you should not let your heart rule your head, but according to Chinese Medicine, the Fire element – through your Heart and Small Intestine meridians- represents how you feel about yourself and others.
+It gives you the ability to love and share feelings of contentment with the world around you.
+The rising energy of Fire helps you decide who you want to be close with when you want to be warm and open with others, and how to extract what is vital to life from the foods you eat.

 If your Fire element is in harmony, it’s okay to let your Heart be the Emperor of your body, keeping your lifeforce healthy through good circulation, good digestion, laughter, and happiness.